tuliocanedo/TecBlog/README.md

 ## My process

-To build a Web site using HTML5 with table.
+To build a Web site using HTML5 and CSS3.

 ### Built with